Aetopia/MCBEResolutionChanger/README.md

 [Debug]
 Enable_Debugging=0
 ```
-7. The Height, Width and Refresh Rate keys store the height and width of your screen native resolution and refresh rate.
+7. The Height, Width and Refresh Rate keys store the height and width of your screen's native resolution and refresh rate.
-Just enter the height, width and refresh rate your display into these keys;
+Just enter the height, width and refresh rate of your display into these keys;
  ```
 [MC_Resolution]
 MC_Width=1280